 Founded by a veterinarian, Pets Best Pet Health Insurance offers plans for as low as $6 per month.
 Coverage includes accident and illness plans, with reimbursement levels of 70 percent, 80 percent, or 90 percent after your deductible.

-The deductible is anywhere from $50 to $1,000 per year.
+The deductible is between $50 to $1,000 per year.
 To qualify, a dog needs to be at least 7 weeks old.
 There are no restrictions on older pets.
 Pre-existing conditions, elective, and preventive procedures are not covered.

 The company is rated 8.9 out of 10 on PetInsuranceReview.com.
 This plan is a great low-cost option that allows you to get an unlimited plan and to customize your coverage.